trancongbao/trancongbao.github.io/Software_Decomposition/3_What_Are_The_Potential_Costs_Of_Decomposition.md

 ### Synchronous vs. asynchronous

 There is an important dimention when we talk about coupling: (a)synchronity.
+In synchronous communication, the receiver must be their to receive the messsage and process the message.
+Otherwise, communicate can not be carried out.

+Event-driven architectures have loose coupling within space, time and synchronization, providing a scalable infrastructure for information exchange and distributed workflows.
+However, event-architectures are tightly coupled, via event subscriptions and patterns, to the semantics of the underlying event schema and values.

 One service needs to another service to be available.